dtr-org/docs.unit-e.io/README.md

 ## Generating the documentation

 The documentation is generated with [Sphinx](http://www.sphinx-doc.org).
-Install Sphinx with something like `pip install sphinx` and run `make html` to generate the web site.
+Install Sphinx and the required theme with something like `pip3 install -r requirements.txt` and run `make html` to generate the web site.
 It's all static HTML.
 You can browse it locally in the `_build/html` directory.

 ## License